showpass/showpass-wordpress-plugin/README.md

 This plugin is made for easier access to Showpass Events API data.
 It allows to you easily GET data from API in JSON format and manipulate with that in HTML website structure.

 ## Installation
+1. Download this repo to your desktop
-1. Upload the `showpass-wordpress-plugin` folder to the `/wp-content/plugins/` directory or install directly through the plugin installer.
+2. Unzip `showpass-wordpress-plugin.zip` and upload the `showpass-wordpress-plugin` folder to the `/wp-content/plugins/` directory or install the .zip directly through the plugin installer.
-2. Activate the plugin through the 'Plugins' menu in WordPress or by using the link provided by the plugin installer.
+3. Activate the plugin through the 'Plugins' menu in WordPress or by using the link provided by the plugin installer.
+4. Add your organization id found at `https://www.showpass.com/dashboard/venues/edit/` to the Showpass API admin page

 ## Documentation